jguruprasad2005/Smart-Navigation-assistant-for-Visually-Imparied/README.md

 - The system captures an image, sends it to an LLM like Gemini for processing, receives navigation instructions, and provides them as audio output.

-### Features
+### Key Features

-- Captures image using Raspberry Pi camera.
+- **Image Capture**
+  Utilizes the Raspberry Pi camera to capture real-time images.

+- **Vision Processing**
-- Processes the image with a vision model API.
+  Integrates with a vision model API to analyze captured images and extract useful navigation information.

+- **Voice Navigation**
-- Converts navigation instructions to speech using Google Text-to-Speech (gTTS).
+  Converts navigation instructions into speech using Google Text-to-Speech (gTTS) for audible guidance.

+- **Audio Output**
-- Plays audio output to guide the user.
+  Plays voice instructions to assist the user in real-time.

+- **GPS Tracking**
+  Continuously tracks the user's location using GPS.

+- **Emergency Alert**
+  Includes an emergency button that, when pressed, sends the user's live location to their guardian via email.

 <br/>